Home Health Star Ratings

 All Medicare-certified HHAs may potentially receive a Quality of Patient Care Star Rating.
 HHAs must have data for at least 20 complete quality episodes for each measure to be reported on HHC.
 Completed episodes are paired start or resumption of care and end of care OASIS assessments.
 Episodes must have an end-of-care date within the 12-month reporting period regardless of start date.
 To have a Quality of Patient Care Star Rating computed, HHAs must have reported data for 5 of the 8 measures used in the Quality of Patient Care Star Ratings calculation.
 The current methodology for calculating the Quality of Patient Care Star Rating can be accessed via the Useful Links section below.
 This methodology will be updated periodically as additional refinements are made.

 Each HHA gets provider preview reports showing the Quality of Patient Care Star Ratings and rating calculations about 3.5 months before the ratings are posted on HHC.
 Agencies have several weeks to review and send us proof that there’s been a calculation error to ask us to review their rating.
-On March 26, 2015, we sponsored a webinar to review the format of the report and the process for requesting review of the Quality of Patient Care Star Rating.
+On March 26, 2015, we sponsored a webinar (PDF) to review the format of the report and the process for requesting review of the Quality of Patient Care Star Rating.
 You can download a sample report illustrating the format of the Quality of Patient Care Star Rating Provider Preview Report and instructions for submitting requests for review from the Downloads section of the Home Health Star Ratings page.
-You can also see a sample report illustrating the format of the Quality of Patient Care Star Rating Provider Preview Report and the slides from the webinar.
+You can also see a sample report illustrating the format of the Quality of Patient Care Star Rating Provider Preview Report and the slides from the webinar (PDF).

 Which measures are included?

 The initial Quality of Patient Care Star Rating methodology includes 8 process and outcome quality measures that are currently reported on Home Health Compare.
 These measures should: